 - Nasogastric tube: This is a flexible tube that is put into your nose during surgery.
 It is passed down your throat and into your stomach.
 The tube helps keep your stomach empty while your bowels start to work again after surgery.
 Food and medicine may be given through it until you can start to eat.

-- Foley catheter: This is a tube caregivers put into your bladder during surgery to drain your urine into a bag.
+- Foley catheter: This is a tube healthcare providers put into your bladder during surgery to drain your urine into a bag.
 Keep the bag below your waist.
 This will help prevent infection and other problems caused by urine flowing back into your bladder.
 Do not pull on the catheter, because this may cause pain and bleeding, and the catheter could come out.
 Keep the catheter tubing free of kinks so your urine will flow into the bag.
-Caregivers will remove the catheter as soon as possible, to help prevent infection.
+Healthcare providers will remove the catheter as soon as possible, to help prevent infection.